What is the Just Transition Work Programme?

 How does the JTWP work in practice?

 A key element of the work programme is knowledge exchange via multilateral collaboration, with biannual round table dialogues as its primary modality.
 The first of these dialogues took place in June 2024—in a hybrid format to allow both in-person and virtual participation—immediately before the 60th sessions of the SBSTA and the SBI, the two permanent subsidiary bodies of the UNFCCC.
-A second dialogue, hosted by the government of Egypt, was held in October 2024, as a precursor to COP 29.
-The third dialogue is scheduled for May 2025 in Panama, on the sidelines of the UNFCCC Climate Week.
-Negotiations, which take place at COP, constitute the formal process during which parties define and agree on the elements and implementation of the JTWP.
+Since then, three more dialogues have been held, two in 2025, both of which coincided with UNFCCC climate weeks.
+Negotiations, which take place at COPs, constitute the formal process through which parties define and agree on the elements and implementation of the JTWP.
 The purpose of these negotiations is to further shape the direction of the work programme, including potentially translating the outcomes of the dialogues into concrete actions.
-In addition to the dialogues and negotiations, a high-level Annual Ministerial Round Table on Just Transition was launched at COP 28, providing a platform for parties to exchange perspectives, insights, and strategies on advancing the goals of the Paris Agreement, as outlined in Article 2.1 (temperature goals, adaptation capacity etc.), in alignment with the principles of equity and national context described in Article 2.2 (“common but differentiated responsibility”).
-A second dialogue was subsequently held at COP 29.
+A first decision (after the decisions that set up the work programme and outlined its objectives) was taken at COP 30.

 Who participates in the JTWP, and what are the logistical processes?